Alpesh Thakor: OSS Ekta Manch

 Thakor comes from the Thakor community in Gujarat.
 He rose to prominence and media attention after he launched a movement to counter the Patidar reservation agitation by Hardik Patel.
 He founded the OSS (OBC, SC, ST) Ekta Manch to unite all people of these communities for demanding reservation according to population of the particular community.
 He also said that the hidden motive behind the Patidar agitations is nothing but a gameplan to scrape the reservation system, and that his movement will counter it to 'protect their constitutional right'.
 Thakor was arrested in September 2015 along with many others for organizing a meeting of all OBC communities in Mehsana district.

-Politics
+Political career

 On 23 October 2017, Thakor joined the Indian National Congress party.
 He contested and won from Radhanpur constituency in the 2017 Gujarat Legislative Assembly election.
-He had demanded the justice of a minor rape survivor in October 2018.
+He had demanded the justice for a minor rape survivor in October 2018.
 The rape incident had triggered the attacks on the Hindi-speaking migrants in Gujarat later.
 On 9 April 2019 he quit the Indian National Congress and joined Bharatiya Janata Party on 18 July 2019.
 He contested legislative assembly bypoll from Radhanpur in October 2019 and lost by margin of 3500 votes.
 In the 2022 Gujarat Legislative Assembly election, he contested from Gandhinagar South and won by a margin of 43,064 votes.

 Personal life

-He is married to Kiran, who is from a Trivedi Brahmin family.
+He married Kiran, a Trivedi Brahmin.